-Your baby is now 1.5 pounds and 12 inches tall, or about the size of a head of cauliflower or a rutabaga.
+Your baby now weighs 1.5 pounds and is 12 inches tall, or about the size of a head of cauliflower or a rutabaga.
 The physical growth of your baby is matched by other development, including being able to respond to familiar sounds such as your voice.
-Your baby may begin to move when they hear your voice.
+Your baby may begin to move when they hear you speak.

 At week 25, you might be getting used to feeling the baby’s flips, kicks, and other movements.
 In just a few weeks, you’ll want to keep track of these, but for now those flutters can simply be a joyous reminder of your growing baby.

 You’ll likely be tested for gestational diabetes sometime between weeks 24 and 28.
 For your glucose test, you will have your blood drawn 60 minutes after consuming a sugary liquid provided by your doctor’s office or lab.
 If your glucose levels are elevated, you may need further testing.
+The point of this test is to rule out gestational diabetes.
 If you are diagnosed with gestational diabetes, your doctor or their staff will provide you with information on monitoring your blood sugar during the remainder of your pregnancy.

 Now is a great time to consider childbirth classes.
 These courses will provide you with information on labor and delivery.
 Your partner or another person who will help you at childbirth should attend so you can both learn about pain management options and labor techniques.
 If your class is offered at the facility where you will give birth, you will likely also learn about the labor and delivery rooms.